siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 {jt:1.20}  Good value for fast machines
 {jt:5.00}  Upper limit.
 Absolutely will fail
 </pre>

+If the JT parameter is set too low the machine will exhibit "stuttering" motion as mild corners will decelerate, possibly to zero.
+One way to tell if the setting it too low is to run a large arc, such as the following sequence:

+_Note: JT replaces the JA and xJD parameters in earlier builds.
+Cornering now obeys full jerk limitation instead of the centripetal acceleration heuristic, making it much more accurate and more true to the jerk limits set for the machine._

 ### {ct:...} Chordal Tolerance
 Arcs are generated as sets of very short straight lines that approximate a curve.
 Each line is a "chord" that spans the endpoints of that segment of the arc.
 Chordal tolerance sets the maximum allowable deviation between the true arc and straight line that approximates it - which will be the value of the deviation in the middle of the line / arc.